divestedcg/rpm-hardened_malloc/README.md

 Overview
 --------
-This repo contains an RPM specfile and a PKGBUILD for multiarchitecture optimized builds of the hardened_malloc library.
+This repo contains an RPM specfile and a PKGBUILD for micro-architecture optimized builds of the hardened_malloc library.

 Upstream Project
 ----------------